The Québec maritime Blog

 Beaches, bays, coves, lush green hills and cliffs… all of these words describe the unique geography of the Îles de la Madeleine, an archipelago in the middle of the Gulf of St. Lawrence.
 The Islands boast an extensive network of hiking trails called the Sentiers Entre Vents et Marées, which is nearly 235 km (145 mi.) long and is divided into 13 sections.
 Climb to the top of Big Hill on Entry Island, which, at 174 metres (571 feet) above sea level, is the highest point in the archipelago.
 If you have limited time, take advantage of the guided hikes offered by Auberge La Salicorne to make sure you don’t miss anything!

-Islands are also witnesses to our past.
-Walk in the footsteps of hermit Toussaint Cartier on Saint-Barnabé Island, off Rimouski, while hiking along the shoreline for a total of 12 km (7.5 mi.).
-You can also hike across Bonaventure Island, off Percé, or along the shoreline to the northern gannet colony.
+Islands also bear witness to our past.
+Walk in the footsteps of hermit Toussaint Cartier on Saint-Barnabé Island, off Rimouski in Bas-Saint-Laurent, where you can hike along the shoreline for a total of 12 km (7.5 mi.).
+Off Percé in Gaspésie, you can also hike across Bonaventure Island or along the shoreline to the northern gannet colony found there.
 As you do so, admire the island’s heritage buildings, which bear witness to a rich fishing history dating back to the 18th century.

 Along the sea

-On the western boundary of Côte-Nord, the steep rock walls of the Saguenay Fjord will amaze you.
-The trail network at the Ferme 5 Étoiles holiday resort, which is linked to the trails in Parc national du Fjord-du-Saguenay, gives you access to several breathtaking lookouts over the fjord.
+On the region’s western boundary, the steep rock walls of the Saguenay Fjord will amaze you.
+The trail network at the Ferme 5 Étoiles holiday resort, which links to the trails in Parc national du Fjord-du-Saguenay, will give you access to several breathtaking lookouts over the fjord.
 Explore these trails during hikes ranging from an hour to several days.

 In Gaspésie, Parc du Bourg de Pabos offers about 20 km (12 mi.) of trails that will take you along Grand Pabos Bay (a popular bird-watching site) and Lac Chaud as well as to an observation tower.